by Flo Mowlem, Senior Director, eCOA Science & Solutions

 It is welcomed to see recognition of this within the paper, and the acknowledgment of risk-based assessment, with review frequency based on the two presiding principles throughout this paper: participant safety and data integrity.
 Oftentimes, digital methods for data collection are held to higher standards than paper data collection despite their superiority in most instances.
 One specific benefit is the opportunity to provide alerts to participants for data completion in line with the protocol design to drive compliance, and alerts to investigators to flag potential concerns (again related to participant safety or data integrity such as low compliance), which is specifically called out by the EMRN, along with the importance of the correct functioning of such alerts, with the appropriate risk-mitigations in place.

-Exactly where trial tasks are conducted, when they are conducted, and by whom, and how oversight will be maintained, should be clearly reflected in the protocol, along with a high-level rationale and the extent of involvement of additional service providers who are to conduct certain tasks within the trial.
+trial tasks are conducted, where when they are conducted, and , and how oversight will be maintained, should be clearly reflected in the protocol, along with a high-level rationale and the extent of involvement of additional service providers who are to conduct certain tasks within the trial. by whom

 The absence of reference to how oversight would work across borders – when a participant and investigator are in separate jurisdictions – implies that there must always be an investigator present in the country of the participant, and limits the likelihood of a ‘central site’ covering multiple countries.
 However, the paper does acknowledge the rapid advances in this field of DCT, and that the recommendations will evolve in line with this.